 Sunday, July 28, 2013

 I've seen friends of mine encounter big losses.
 One the loss of a daughter, a perfect daughter.
-Her son-in-law courted and remarried before even nine months was up.
+Her son-in-law courted and remarried before even seven months was up.
 Who does that?
 No one should do that.
 That's insane.

 My neighbor, who lost her husband, her young husband--age 36 or thereabouts, has stayed single, not even a date for seven years.
 She wears his wedding ring on a chain around her neck.
 Is her loss any less, after the years?
 I don't think so.